ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

   code analysis done by Codacy_.
   If you need to log in, you can do so using your GitHub account.

-A pull request should preferably not introduce any new prospector issues.
+A pull request should preferably not introduce any new prospector_ issues.
-However, we understand that there is a limit to how much time can be spend on polishing code, so up to 10 new (non-trivial) issues is still an acceptable amount.
+However, we understand that there is a limit to how much time can be spent on polishing code, so up to 10 new (non-trivial) issues is still an acceptable amount.
 Formatting issues are considered trivial and need to be addressed.
+Note that the automatic code quality checks by prospector are really helpful to improve the quality of your code, but they are not flawless.
+If you suspect prospector or Codacy_ may be wrong, please ask by commenting on your pull request.

-Note that running prospector locally will give you quicker and sometimes more accurate results than waiting for Codacy_.
+Note that running prospector locally will give you quicker and sometimes more accurate results than waiting for Codacy.

 NCL
 ~~~